HARMFUL CHEMICALS YOU SHOULD AVOID IN E-LIQUIDS

 However, you know what people are like - for every nine people that follow the guidelines, one will completely ignore them!

-CHEMICALS TO AVOID IN YOUR E-CIGARETTE
+WHAT CHEMICALS SHOULD YOU AVOID IN YOUR E-CIGARETTE?

 In the United States, the FDA made many flavoured e-liquids illegal because of the potential damage done by flavourings and additives that were finding their way into some flavoured e-liquids in the USA.